Berlin, stop and think! You are dancing with death. Poster, Berlin, 1920s.

 Hitler and Goebbels watching a film at UFA, 1935.

 Otto Friedrich's definitive account of Berlin during the 1920s, Before the Deluge, makes reference to a sense of chaos and doom existing at the time, and Lang, a long-time resident, could not help but reflect this in his film of a modern metropolis.
 In reading Friedrich's account, the analogies between historical fact and events within Lang's film are striking.
 The 1919 election had given rise to multi-party government, comprising Social Democrats, the Catholic Centre Party, the Democratic Party, Independent Socialists and Nationalists.
 Confusion and fighting in the streets resulted.
 Throughout the country the gap between the rich and the poor was significant, whilst hyperinflation during the early 1920s worsened the situation.
 A sense of impending apolalypse was real and pervasive.
 The capital Berlin was a city undergoing transformation as thousands poured into it seeking work and entertainment.
 It became the cultural centre of Europe for a brief period, a city of pleasure and wonton vice - of nightclubs, vamps and gangsters, drugs and debauchery.
 Berlin was a city of contrasts – decadent and democratic.
 Whilst Lang and Harbou were no prudes - the director had numerous girlfriends whilst still married and was a noted frequenter of Berlin clubs - their Catholic background may have given rise to a feeling of unease and despair for the city they lived and worked in.
 Like many of their fellow countrymen and women, they were invigorated by the freedom experienced under Weimar democracy during the 1920s - a freedom which gave rise to a flowering of expression in art and architecture, especially in urban areas and Berlin.
-However, there was also a general unease at the break with German traditional values, at the defeat of the war, and at the rise of left-wing parties in the form of the Communists and Socialists who held power during the majority of the decade.
+However, there was also a general unease at the break with German traditional values, at the defeat of the war, at the rise of left-wing parties in the form of the Communists and Socialists who held power during the majority of the decade, opposed by strident conservatives.
 A large proportion of the German population, from professional classes through to students, were of right-wing, Nationalistic persuasion during this time, and therefore had no real hesitation in following Adolf Hitler's National Socialists during the 1930s.
 This was a carry over from the many centuries of highly regimented feudal society Germany had operated under until the fall of the Kaiser as a result of the defeat in 1918.
 The democratic zeal which swept through the country after the war was not something which the German people were naturally at ease with.
 The history of the twentieth century contains numerous examples of the fragility of democracy, and Germany was no exception.
 Berlin was liberal and Left, whilst the rest of the country was not.
-Having said this, we should remember that Metropolis was a film of the early to middle 1920s, and trying to understand its themes and narrative strands within the context of Germany of the 1930a and under Hitler does not work.
+Having said this, we should remember that Metropolis was a film of the early to middle 1920s, and trying to understand its themes and narrative strands within the context of Germany during the 1930s and under Hitler does not work.

 Freder looks on as Maria preaches to the exhausted workers not to revert to violent revolution.